samuel-marsh/scCustomize/cran-comments.md

-## Resubmission
+## Minor Version Update
-This is a resubmission.
+This is a minor update from v1.1.0 to v1.1.1.
 In this version I have:

-- Fixed citation reference in DESCRIPTION.
+- Combination of bug fixes, new features, code styling (see News.md).
-- Fixed Unexecutable code in man/Plot_Median_Other.Rd.
+- One package moved from Imports to Suggests.

 ## R CMD check results